 The problem with Universal Linking is that it is a requirement to have Desktop Web App and for the apps to "know" the Desktop Web App domain.
 This might require a resubmit of the app.
 Also some validations (especially Custom SSO integrations) are very complex and will not allow Universal Linking to work.
 Read more about validations here: How-to: Desktop Web App validations

-Another issue with Universal Linking is that it's limited to what features exists across all platforms (as it need to work the same way on all platforms).
-Example of this is that you cant use Universal Linking to Podcasts, because the Podcast feature doesn't exist on web.
+Another issue with Universal Linking is that it's limited to which features exist across all platforms (as it need to work the same way on all platforms).
+Example of this is that you can't use Universal Linking to Podcasts, because the Podcast feature doesn't exist on web.

 Guide to Universal linking can be found here: Guide to Universal Links